EugeneCarbado/waldo_test/README.md

 ## My process

 For my process I was teasked to use React and Tawilwindcss.
 For the carousel I used a node package called Swiperjs.
 This is a fully customisable carousel package that can be instantly added to any React project easily.
 The Test also included a mobile first approach.
+I also used .map() to filter through an object of the images and their respective alt's and classes.

 ### Built with